Pinafore/nlp-hw/feateng/README.md

 Good Enough
 -
 This is a very open-ended assignment.
-Improve the "best" class by at least 0.02 percent by adding new features, and you have done enough.
+Improve the "best" class by at least 0.02 percent or improve the buzz ratio by 0.02 by adding new features, and you have done enough.

 What Can't You Do?
 -